About Australia's Manuka and Tyagarah Apiaries

 In true Byron Bay style, Founders Michael Howes and Katrina Evans met on the dance floor at the Beach Hotel in 1994.
 Both Michael and Katrina moved to Byron Bay to enjoy the natural beauty and inspiring alternative community of the Northern Rivers region.

-In 1996, they established Tyagarah Apiaries selling Australian Manuka honey which was known colloquially as Jellybush honey.
+In 1996, they established Tyagarah Apiaries selling bioactive honey produced from the native Leptospermum plants found growing in the coastal forests which were colloquially known as Jellybush.
 In time Tyagarah Apiaries thrived and grew to become the company Australia’s Manuka.

 It was an unforgettable encounter that inspired the name change from Tyagarah Apiaries to Australia’s Manuka.
 Katrina and Michael were bushwalking near one of their apiaries with their good friend and Maori elder Cheryl Livingstone.
 Cheryl saw one of the flowering trees that the bees were collecting nectar from and exclaimed happily “I’ve found some Manuka”.